 Essay 1 (due Week 8 – Oct.
 23rd) (20%)

-Essay number one should deal with some aspect of social media platforms as sources of news.
-Following the 2016 US election, in which incorrect or misleading news stories arguably impacted public knowledge, the idea of “false news” stories and the role social media news plays in shaping public opinion came to the forefront.
+Essay number one should deal with some aspect of social media a source of/for news.
+Following the 2016 US election, in which incorrect or misleading news stories arguably impacted public knowledge, the role social media news plays in shaping public opinion came to the forefront.
 Your essay should consider the topic from the perspective of a person involved in the creation, dissemination, and curation of digital content.
-You may use specific examples, or discuss the issue on a broader level.
+You may use a specific example or case study, or discuss the issue on a broader level.
 Research data on how people get there news.
 The PEW Institute is a good place to start.

 Your essay should be at least 750 words (1250 maximum).
 It should be posted on your site (either as a page or a Process Blog post).
-It needs to have at least four references, and they need to be properly cited.
-Use links where appropriate, too.
+It needs to have at least four acceptable references, and they need to be properly cited.
+Use links where appropriate.

 With an assigned peer, write (appreciatively, constructively) a review of their website’s marketability to their intended audience group.
 Link well, use resources from your readings please.
 The review should thoroughly assess both content and design from the perspective of a reader/user.
 Your review should be 400+ words and posted to your Process Blog, with clear links to your peer’s site.

 Essay number two should focus on your own experience as an online publisher.
 Write about your experience this fall (and beyond, if you like) with creating your online presence and expanding it.